Manav32/Day-UP/README.md

 # App Description

-This website is about to manage our busy schedule and day to day activity with ease.
+This is a open source website which is about to manage our busy schedule and day to day activity with ease.
 Having the accessibility of clean and easy to use UI made this website very helpful.

 # Getting Started with Create React App